 If the worms still aren’t eating quickly, your waste may be too large for them to break it down quickly.
 Try finely-chopping your food waste to make it easier to eat.
 Some people even make worm smoothies by blending their kitchen waste into a pulp.
 You can easily freeze finely-chopped or blended worm food and give it to them as needed.

 It’s also possible that you don’t have enough worms.
-2,000 worms will break down about a pound of food waste per day.
+2,000 worms will break down about a pound of food waste and bedding material per day — but they definitely eat their bedding along with the food, so they’re really only breaking down part of the food you’re giving them every day.
 The worms do rapidly breed and can double their numbers in about 90 days, but a new colony is going to eat more slowly than an established one.

 Q: How can I keep fruit flies out of my worm bin?